-All classes within KS2 will have access to a very high-quality foreign languages curriculum using the award winning French scheme of work and resources by ‘La Jolie Ronde’.
-This will progressively develop pupil skills in a foreign language through regularly taught, carefully sequences and well-planned weekly lessons.
+All classes will have access to a very high-quality foreign languages curriculum using the Language Angels scheme of work and resources.
+This will progressively develop pupil skills in foreign languages through regularly taught and well-planned weekly lessons in KS2.

 Children will progressively acquire, use and apply a growing bank of vocabulary, language skills and grammatical knowledge organised around age-appropriate topics and themes - building blocks of language into more complex, fluent and authentic language.

 All teachers will know where every child is at any point in their foreign language learning journey.

 The planning of different levels of challenge (as demonstrated in the various Language Angels Teaching Type categories) and which units to teach at each stage of the academic year will be addressed dynamically and will be reviewed in detail annually as units are updated and added to the scheme.
 Lessons offering appropriate levels of challenge and stretch will be taught at all times to ensure pupils learn effectively, continuously building their knowledge of and enthusiasm for the language(s) they are learning.

 Language Angels are categorised by ‘Teaching Type’ to make it easier for teachers to choose units that will offer the appropriate level of challenge and stretch for the classes they are teaching.